-Risk factors for insomnia include female sex, older age, night shift work, psychiatric conditions, and chronic medical conditions.
-Psychiatric conditions co-exist with insomnia and are prevalent in up to 40% of cases, most commonly depression and anxiety disorders (1).
-Historically, it was thought that insomnia was a symptom or result of a psychiatric disorder, however recent evidence suggests that in many cases the insomnia may actually cause mental illnesses like depression and anxiety (1).
-Obstructive sleep apnea and restless leg syndrome are often associated with poor sleep, thus it’s important to talk with your healthcare provider if you are experiencing insomnia, as he or she can help to rule out medical causes.
+Interestingly, psychiatric conditions often co-exist with insomnia and are prevalent in up to 40% of cases, most commonly depression and anxiety disorders (1).
+Historically it was thought that insomnia was a symptom or result of a psychiatric disorder, however recent evidence suggests that in many cases the insomnia itself may actually cause mental illnesses like depression and anxiety (1).
+Obstructive sleep apnea and restless leg syndrome (disorders associated with obesity and metabolic syndrome) are often associated with poor sleep, thus it is important to talk with your healthcare provider if you are experiencing insomnia so that medical causes can be ruled out.

 Insomnia can have serious consequences.
 Studies show that workers who experience insomnia are more likely to have serious accidents on the job.
 Insomnia can also lead to absenteeism, decreased concentration, lower productivity, decreased quality of life, and increased health costs for the individual.
-Sleep-deprived driving leads to deadly motor-vehicle accidents, and is especially prevalent amongst shift workers.
+Driving while sleep-deprived leads to deadly motor-vehicle accidents, and is especially prevalent amongst shift workers.

 Research also suggests that sleeping less than 7 hours per night increases one’s risk for high blood pressure, heart disease and heart attack, diabetes, obesity, depression, anxiety, and alcohol use (2).
 Further, it is estimated that 80-90% of sleep disordered breathing cases (i.e. sleep apnea) are undiagnosed.
 Untreated sleep apnea increases the risk for metabolic syndrome, obesity, diabetes, heart disease, heart attack, stroke, and heart failure (2).